The class type that the decorator is applied to

 The ObjectSchema type used for validation and type inference

-An ObjectAttributeOptions object providing the schema and optional alias and nullable configuration.
+An ObjectAttributeOptions object providing the schema and optional alias.

 A class field decorator function